thuyn-581/platform-team/README.md

 ![Production Projects](images/apps-prod-projects.png)

-## Gatekeeper Policy Enforcement
+## Policy Enforcement

-During the deployment of the infrastructure components, Gatekeeper was deployed to enforce additional policies within the cluster.
-A [ConstraintTemplate](https://open-policy-agent.github.io/gatekeeper/website/docs/howto/) called `FluxMultiTenancy` was created to restrict where Flux resources can be deployed.
-The `ConstraintTemplate` can be found in [infra/policy-template/gatekeeper-mt-flux-template.yaml](infra/policy-template/gatekeeper-mt-flux-template.yaml).
-The policy will not allow Flux resources from specifying a `targetNamespace` which differs from the `namespace`.
+Whether Kyverno or Gatekeeper was chosen as the policy engine implementation, either will act as an enforcement point for ensuring the appropriate security within the environment.
+In order to maintain appropriate multitenancy, these engines will prevent Flux resources from specifying a `targetNamespace` which differs from the `namespace`.

-A sample policy to test this policy can be found in the [testing/gatekeeper-enforcement.yaml](testing/gatekeeper-enforcement.yaml) file and can be found below:
+A sample policy to test this policy can be found in the [testing/policy-enforcement.yaml](testing/policy-enforcement.yaml) file and can be found below:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta2